Ken Hubbs: Minor leagues

 Hubbs signed as an amateur free agent with the Chicago Cubs prior to the 1959 season.

 In 1959, Hubbs played for the Morristown Cubs of the Class D Appalachian League.
 Playing outfield and shortstop in the all-rookie competition, Hubbs appeared in 59 games, had 198 at-bats and a batting average of .298.
 His 50 runs batted in and 8 home runs were enough to earn a nomination for player of the year.

 On July 18, 1959, he led Morristown to a 20-0 victory over the first place Salem Pirates.
 Hubbs hit 2 home runs and a double and scored 5 runs.
 Morristown continued the offensive barrage five days later against Wytheville.
 Hubbs started a 7-run first inning with a home run, and his team won the slugfest, 9-7.

 Organized baseball initiated a player draft in 1959, in an attempt to cut down on large signing bonuses given to young players.
-The Cubs' AAA club, the Fort Worth Cats of the American Association, recalled Hubbs in October and then purchased his contract outright in November.
+The Cubs' Triple-A club, the Fort Worth Cats of the American Association, recalled Hubbs in October and then purchased his contract outright in November.
 Hubbs appeared in nine games for Fort Worth, with two hits in nine at bats.
 This maneuvering protected Hubbs from being drafted by another club, and was a sign that the Cubs clearly expected Hubbs to make the major league team in the near future.

 Hubbs attended the Cubs' rookie camp in 1960 as a shortstop/outfielder, however with Ernie Banks established at shortstop, Hubbs moved to second base in 1961.

 In 1960, Hubbs began the season with the Class A Lancaster Red Roses of the Eastern League, where he hit .216 with 6 home runs and 47 RBI in 97 games and 366 at bats playing under manager Phil Cavarretta.
 He finished 1960 by playing 38 games with the Class AA San Antonio Missions of the Texas League, hitting .220 with one home run and 9 RBI.

 Coach Bobby Adams was instrumental in Hubbs transition to second base.
 "He had me work on the pivot 100 times a day.
 I was doing it in my sleep."
 Hubbs said of Adams.
 "Every day, Lou Klein and Bobby Adams would have me out there practicing the double play, thousands of times, I was almost ready to quit and go home.
 I don't know what kept me going, but I'm glad I didn’t quit.
 I've decided this is where I want to be."